Nimki So Light and Flaky, You Won’t Believe It’s Homemade!

 • While the oil is heating divide into 5-6 dough balls.

-• Take each dough ball and roll it with a rolling pin up to 1 cm thickness.
+• Take each dough ball and roll it with a rolling pin into a slightly thicker roti.

-• Cut the flattened dough with a sharp knife into diamond shape.
+• Cut the flattened dough with a sharp knife or pizza cutter into diamond shape or whichever shape you like.

 • Once the oil is hot, reduce the heat to low flame.